OpsMx/standard-isd-gitops/upgrade/README.md

 16. Restart all pods:
       - `kubectl -n opsmx-isd scale deploy -l app=oes --replicas=0` Wait for a min or two
       - `kubectl -n opsmx-isd scale deploy -l app=oes --replicas=1` Wait for all pods to come to ready state

+17. If you enabled new Insights feature in step 8, please follow the post installation steps listed [here] (https://docs.google.com/document/d/1FgbvGeylTmWKBFKZNs2mMkKlkxHpyzPMEy5wJCaKSxk/edit#heading=h.odfvfs38x0e3)

-17. Go to ISD UI and check that version number has changed in the bottom-left corner
+18. Go to ISD UI and check that version number has changed in the top right corner (under Help menu)

 18. Wait for about 5 min for autoconfiguration to take place.